DataDog/integrations-core/go-metro/README.md

 See [metadata.csv][3] for a list of metrics provided by this check.

 ### Events
-The Go-metro check does not include any events at this time.
+The Go-metro check does not include any events.

 ### Service Checks
-The Go-metro check does not include any service checks at this time.
+The Go-metro check does not include any service checks.

 ## Troubleshooting
 Need help?
 Contact [Datadog support][4].